A great selection of movies for you to enjoy a perfect Galentine's Day!

 Galentine’s Day is upon us!
 It’s time to celebrate female friendship, “kick it breakfast-style”, and forget about that overhyped holiday Valentine’s Day.
-We thank Leslie Knope, and the fabulous female characters of TV show Parks and Recreation, for introducing us to this special day; when “ladies celebrate ladies” and eat tasty breakfast food.
+We thank Leslie Knope, and the fabulous female characters of the TV show Parks and Recreation, for introducing us to this special day; when “ladies celebrate ladies” and eat tasty breakfast food.

 So, treat yourself to a Galentine’s Day movie marathon, eat fluffy pancakes, and check out this list of female-empowering movies that includes new releases and cult classics.

-This hilarious female-driven comedy is about friendship between women, and it stars the amazing Maya Rudolph and Kristen Wiig (who also co-wrote the film).
+This hilarious female-driven comedy is about the friendship between women, and it stars the amazing Maya Rudolph and Kristen Wiig (who also co-wrote the film).
 We consider this required viewing on Galentine’s Day.